burst-apps-team/burst-wiki/qbundle.md

 Initial installation guide
 ---------------------------

 This page is a guide for downloading and installing QBundle.
+After downloading the installation file, return here to complete the installation.
 Images of installation screens and links are included for illustrative purposes only.

-The files to download are located here: <https://www.burst-coin.org/download-wallet> .
+The QBundle installation files are located here: <https://www.burst-coin.org/download-wallet> .

 Select your operating system: (Please note: If your operating system is not Windows, QBundle will not be available and you will need to choose an option specific to your operating system.)